Embedding Network Autoregression for time series analysis and causal peer effect inference: Introduction

-Second, for the case of finite $T$ (with $T \geq 2$), we are interested in the accurate inference of the peer influence parameter $\theta$.
-Our result shows if $\pi_N = \omega(\sqrt{KN\rho_N})$ and $N = \omega(K^2)$, while $\hat{\beta} - \bH\T\beta = O_\pr(1)$, the rest of the parameters including the peer influence parameter is estimated with a $\sqrt{N}$ convergence to a multivariate normal distribution with finite variance.
-This result can be compared with the results in \cite{mcfowland2021estimating,nath2022identifying} where the authors showed asymptotic unbiasedness of the peer influence parameter under the SBM and the RDPG models respectively.
-In contrast, our results hold for RDPG models with growing dimension of the latent space $K$ and generalize and supplement those results to include consistency and asymptotic normality.
-Finally, in the case of $T=1$, when the interest is estimating the effect of covariates controlling for homophily related latent variables (termed as Network Regression), our results show that the regression coefficients for the covariates are estimated at $\sqrt{N}$ rate.
+These results can be compared with the results in \cite{mcfowland2021estimating,nath2022identifying} where the authors showed asymptotic unbiasedness of the peer influence parameter under the SBM and the RDPG models respectively.
+In contrast, our results hold for RDPG models with growing dimensions of the latent space $K$ and generalize and supplement those results to include consistency and asymptotic normality.